HL Pipe Bag: Cuffs

 - 100% moisture control without contraptions (no need for a zipper).

 - ease of assembly, including a chanter stock cuff, and also cuffs that release the drone for easy access to drone gadgets (if necessary).

 - stability when transitioning from blowing to squeezing.

 This cowhide bag is tanned to imitate sheepskin with regards to tone and moisture absorption and may even exceed sheepskin.
-A sheepskin lining in the chanter cuff aids airtightness - wet this before installing the stock.
-Comes with leather covered hose clamps and an o-ring for the chanter stock groove.
+A sheepskin lining in the chanter cuff aids airtightness.
+Comes with leather covered hose clamps.
 When seasoning, aggressively rub the seasoning into the leather, inflate to test airtightness.
 Repeat as necessary.
-The inside will remain a little gooey for a time, then dry out.
 Re-season after a few days if necessary.
-The interior may dry out again but it may remain airtight.

 My sizes are based on the height and arm length of the piper:

 Size - Small (people under 5'4" with shorter arms) Drones are positioned a couple inches closer to the chanter.
 The bag has a narrower profile but is still full enough to provide stability when transitioning between breathing and blowing.

 Medium - narrow (people between 5'5" and 6'0) Narrow cut frees up the forearm while still containing enough internal volume for stability of play.

 Medium - regular (people between 5'5" and 6'0); feels fuller, like what is traditionally regarded as a medium bag, but is still designed to free up some forearm.